MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Manage/Managing-Scale-Out-File-Servers-with-VMM.md

 ms.assetid: 0b4e7540-3db5-4f79-8776-2571ff99e8c9
 ---
 # Managing Scale-Out File Servers with VMM
-Virtual Machine Manager \(VMM\) supports both the Shared Storage Spaces \(released in Windows Server 2012\) and Storage Spaces Direct \(Windows Server Technical Preview\) types of Scale\-Out File Server.
+Virtual Machine Manager (VMM) supports both the Shared Storage Spaces (released in Windows Server 2012) and Storage Spaces Direct (Windows Server Technical Preview) types of Scale-Out File Server.
 For more information about these technologies, see:

 -   [Storage Spaces Overview](https://technet.microsoft.com/library/hh831739.aspx)

 -   [Storage Spaces Direct in Windows Server 2016 Technical Preview](https://technet.microsoft.com/library/mt126109.aspx)

-This section describes how to use VMM to provision and manage Scale\-Out File Servers.
+This section describes how to use VMM to provision and manage Scale-Out File Servers.
 It includes the following sections and topics:

 -   [Creating a Scale-Out File Server in VMM from existing Windows servers](Creating-a-Scale-Out-File-Server-in-VMM-from-existing-Windows-servers.md)